ionos-cloud/cluster-api-provider-ionoscloud/CONTRIBUTING.md

 - Provide as much context as you can about what you're running into.
 - Provide project and platform versions (K8s Cluster version, CAPI version etc).

-We will then take care of the issue as soon as possible.
+We will get back to you as soon as possible.

 ## I Want To Contribute